MISSION / OVERVIEW

 Advancing Alternative Fuel Technology

-St. Louis Regional Clean Cities provides a means for coordinating the purchase, refueling and repair of clean-fuel vehicles.
+St. Louis Regional Clean Cities (STLRCC) provides a means for coordinating the purchase, refueling and repair of clean-fuel vehicles.
 STLRCC also affords individual fleet owners and operators the economies of scale offered through bulk purchasing and sharing refueling and maintenance facilities.
 While Clean Cities is primarily oriented at serving the mutual interest of public and private fleets, the actions taken will make alternative fuel technology accessible to everyone.
 Alternative fuels include bio-diesel, electricity, ethanol, natural gas and propane.

 We partner with stakeholders in the public and private sectors to deploy: